 Stress related to aging or your lifestyle or physical stress applied to the hair itself — like pulling it back too tightly or exposing it to harsh chemical treatments — could cause hair loss.

-Antioxidants are a type of compound found in many foods that can protect your cells against free radical damage (
+Antioxidants are compounds found in many foods that can protect your cells against free radical damage (

-Implementing effective ways to reduce stress while consuming a diet high in antioxidant-rich foods are excellent ways to encourage hair growth and keep your body functioning optimally.
+Implementing effective ways to reduce stress while consuming a diet high in antioxidant-rich foods can help encourage hair growth and keep your body functioning optimally.

 Some symptoms of hair thinning may be due to genetic factors that contribute to a type of hereditary hair loss known as androgenetic alopecia.